demogitjava/LanServer/README.md

 **For Docker**

-To build the image with graalvm type:
+To build the image type:

 `docker build -f Dockerfile -t demolanserver .`